Interactive 3D: Know When You're Ready, Know What to Do

 Interactive 3D uses WebGL technology to render 3D images of products that shoppers can interact with – think spin, turn and zoom in.

-These capabilities are impactful in eCommerce: research shows that the ability to interact with product imagery boosts customer trust.
+Interactivity is impactful in eCommerce: research shows that the ability to interact with product imagery boosts customer trust.
 Importantly, the ability to manipulate images is three times more effective at building trust than the ability to change an item’s color.
-Given the promise of this technology and its ability to deliver better customer experience, you may be wondering how to know when you're ready for interactive 3D and what to do when you're ready.
-This guide explores why a business should pursue it and provides simple steps to get there.
+Given the promise of this technology and its ability to deliver a better customer experience, you may be wondering how to know when you're ready for interactive 3D and what to do when you're ready.
+This guide explores why a business should pursue this 3D technology and provides simple steps to get there.

 The Advantages of Interactive 3D

 Accuracy: Deemed the most important content element by in a 2018 Adobe survey, accuracy is something interactive 3D can consistently offer site visitors.
 This tends to be most important for those selling complex technical parts (like automotive retailers), where shoppers may want to view an item from every angle to ensure they’re buying the right thing.

 Information: Information was the second-most important content element cited by those in Adobe’s survey, and it’s something interactive 3D can offer.
 B2B buyers, for example, may prefer to view a 3D rendering of the items in their order rather than double-check a long list of SKUs.
-Looking at 3D images is a much faster and simpler way to confirm that they’re indeed ordering what they need – while two SKUs may be easy to mix up, 3D representations of two different products are not.
+Looking at 3D visualization is a much faster and simpler way to confirm that they’re indeed ordering what they need–while two SKUs may be easy to mix up, 3D graphics of two different products are not.

 Infinite configuration capability: While virtual product photography allows limited configurability, interactive 3D lets shoppers configure infinitely.
 This makes it a great visual configuration option for personalizable items and things like modular furniture.
 Because of the infinite possible variations, it’s not possible to pre-render images of every potential outcome; interactive 3D lets shoppers see their unique configurations in real time.

-But just because it’s easier than ever to implement 3D doesn’t necessarily mean that you should.
+But just because it’s easier than ever to implement 3D doesn’t necessarily mean that everyone should.